Swapnil-Ahirwar/t3d-model-viewer/README.md

 # # t3d-Model-Viewer

-t3d-Model Viewer lets you upload and view 3d (GLT) based models.
+t3d-Model Viewer lets you upload and view 3d (GLB) based models.
 This is based on three.js library.

 ## Features